E-cig maker Juul promises new tools will help you put them out of business

 "There's a long-standing history to adult-use products falling into the hands of minors."
 Monsees said, referencing alcohol, cannabis and tobacco.
 "Any underage use of these products is a problem."

-Discuss: Juul says it'll give tools to users who want to quit using its e-cigs
+Discuss: Juul is giving users tools to help them quit its e-cigs

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.